JinTA0/CV/README.md

 **Undergraduate Research Assistant** ```2012 to 2014```
 *School of Transportation, Wuhan University of Technology* ```Wuhan, China```
 - Research on Protective Effect of Guarding Fluid Cabin under Attacking by Explosion Fragments under supervision of Prof. KONG Xiangshao in 2013-2014.
-- Analysed data and wrote reports based upon results of theoretical calculation and experimentation.
+- Analyzed data and wrote reports based upon results of theoretical calculation and experimentation.
 - Production Process Simulation of Shipyard Based on DELMIA under supervision of Prof. ZHENG Shaochun in 2012-2013.
 - Studied and used Catia for design of parts and prototypes and DELMIA for manufacturing simulation.